International Taskforce on Child Protection

 10-year anniversary of the International Taskforce on Child Protection

-This year, we recognize and thank all the incredible educators and professionals who have spent the last decade helping international schools be more informed and prepared to prevent and detect the abuse of children in its many forms.
+We recognize and thank all the incredible educators and professionals who have spent the last decade helping international schools to be informed and prepared to prevent and detect the abuse of children in its many forms.

 Hear from Jane Larsson, Executive Director of the Council of International Schools (CIS) and Chair of the ITFCP, about the history of the Taskforce and some of the important resources now available.